-Beside the greenhouse we have our shipping-boxes-turned-raised-beds from last year.
+Besides the greenhouse, we have our shipping boxes-turned-raised beds from last year.
 We’ve moved them to a slightly different spot because of the greenhouse, but they’re in the same part of the plot.
-Instead of lettuce greens (which we always forgot to pick) we’re growing all of our herbs in two of the boxes, while keeping the third for carrots and radishes like before.
-Hopefully the nasturtiums, which are planted around the two herb boxes, will really fill out and spill into the middle… so pretty!
+Instead of lettuce greens (which we always forgot to pick) we’re growing all of our herbs in two of the boxes while keeping the third for carrots and radishes like before.
+Hopefully, the nasturtiums, which are planted around the two herb boxes, will really fill out and spill into the middle… so pretty!

 I also frosted the window to make it look less cluttered (and prevent prying eyes – people’s sheds have been broken into before), and added a window box!
 Richard’s convinced it’s a bad idea, but it was in my allotment dream to have a pretty window box on the black shed.
 So far I’ve managed to keep it alive, despite not watering it every day.
 I specifically chose plants that do well without tons of water.

-Beside the patio we have Richard’s beloved sweet peas, in a newly built trellis.
-Last year we used bamboos, but the weight of the sweet peas caused it to sag too much.
+Beside the patio, we have Richard’s beloved sweet peas, in a newly built trellis.
+Last year we used bamboo, but the weight of the sweet peas caused it to sag too much.
 So we got some old scrap wood, stained it black (of course), and put green string between them.
-Hopefully these’ll get even taller than last year with their added support.
-I had to redo the string part a couple of times, because I first used wire (they didn’t like it), and then it was too far apart for them to grow properly.
+Hopefully, they’ll get even taller than last year with their added support.
+I had to redo the string part a couple of times because I first used wire (they didn’t like it), and then it was too far apart for them to grow properly.
 Hopefully next year we can get it sorted early enough to get super tall sweet peas.
 We basically want to make a privacy screen out of flowers to create a little private patio area.